craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep.md

 3. Tertiarily, the Kobolds want to appease their partner, Terra, and their followers.
 The easiest way to do that is to entertain them while they are well-fed and harbored.

 ### Kailkeep's Secrets
+#### Viewer's Favor
+Kailkeep's worst kept secret is that it is what it is; entertainment for a colony of Kobolds who harbor evils for fun.
+When the viewers of this entertainment are very pleased with a particular performer, they may spend some of their personal wealth to leave a boon to them in a "scoreboard" room.

 #### Proving Grounds
 While the Hells of Kailkeep are used as a method of collecting resources, punishing wrongdoers, and entertaining the masses, it also acts as a system of recruitment; "Hey, if you're good enough to do that once, we'll kit you out and pay you to keep doing this".
 Sometimes the winners say yes.
-Other times, they do not truly win.
+Other times, they do not win.

 #### Vast Arcane Power
-For whatever reason, the Kobolds of Kailkeep have access to Terran's great powers and have used them to create structures of stone nearly at will.
-Terran also has enchanted the mountain, preventing unwanted manipulation of the mountain stone.
+For whatever reason, the Kobolds of Kailkeep have access to Terran's arcane teachings, and those who have learned the craft of geomancy and work the Hells are known as Operators, and they bend the stone of the mountain to their will.
+Those who don't are known as geomancers, but the Kailkeep Innards are a different Module.

-#### Curse Factory
 Of the many arcane secrets the Kobolds of Kailkeep have mastered, the art of creating cheap enchanted weaponry is one of them.
 The only cost is a curse!

-Some curses can be worked around, others cannot.
-Those that can are typically worn and reproduced for those that would this particular enchantment would benefit.
-Those that cannot are given as false boons to those inside the Hells, adding some Hope to their lives, and some spice to the Kobold's Entertainment.
+Some curses can be worked with, others cannot.
+Those that can are typically worn and reproduced for those that would benefit.
+Those that cannot are given as false boons to those inside the Hells, adding some hope to their lives, and some spice to the Kobold's Entertainment.

 #### Corrupted Dragon
 Long ago, when the Kobolds were first crafting Kailkeep's Hells, the dragons Kakurak and Luzikiemal visited.
 There, Kakurak met his greatest ally.
 And there, Luzikiemal perished.

 Since that time, the Kobolds of Kailkeep have reanimated and corrupted the corpse of Luzikiemal as a set piece in their entertainment.

 ### The Factions of Kailkeep
 #### Kobolds